cncf/devstats.archive/USAGE.md

 It was used very intensively during development of SQL table structure.

-All JSON file starting with "old_" and txt files starting with "old_" are result of pre-2015 GHA JSONs structure analysis.
+All JSON and TXT files starting with "old_" and txt files starting with "old_" are result of pre-2015 GHA JSONs structure analysis.

+All JSON and TXT files starting with "new_" and txt files starting with "new_" are result of new 2015+ GHA JSONs structure analysis.

 # Running on Kubernetes